 Small Investment Ideas for Students

-Here are 4 quick and small investment ideas for students those that have less than $500 to invest.
+Here are the best small investment opportunities for students those that have less than $500 to invest.

 Index funds are a type of mutual fund that have portfolios constructed to match or track components of a financial index fund.
 These types of funds provide broad market exposure and are considered safe investments.